scassidy25/getrubix-blogs/styling-showcase.md

 `> The thing you want to quote or emphasize`

 ## Lists

 ---

 ### Unordered List

 - Item One
 - Item Two
   - Nested Item
 - Item Three

 ### Ordered List

 This will give your numbered lists a distinct glassmorphism style with better indentation and legibility.

 1. First step
 2. Second step
 3. Final step

 ## Media

 ---

 ### Images

 ![Sample Image](https://placehold.co/600x200?text=Image+Preview)

-Images will be rounded and responsive and come with a built in image carousel if you click into them.
+Images will be rounded and responsive and come with a built-in image carousel if you click into them.

 ### Embedded Video